isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-05-09-websocket-with-react.md

 ---
 layout: post
 title: Web-socket with React
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: 2021-05-06 00:00:00
-tags: [Misc]
 ---

 In this post we are going to talk about how to implement `websocket` with `react` client.
 REST is mostly used nowadays.
 But, how websocket differs from REST?.
 Websocket is stateful connections which means both client and server keeps the connection alive until one party initiate the termination whereas REST is stateless communication.
 Both has the HTTP initiation but websocket later upgrade to WS or WSS connection.

 <figure>